11 min read

 • A meaningful maxDist.
 The biggest wins come from pruning, and pruning needs a threshold.
 If you genuinely need the exact distance for every pair regardless of how far they are, the in-kernel and char-mask bounds don't help.

-• A constrained alphabet.
+• A constrained alphabet (256 characters or less).
 The 64-bit character mask trick assumes your character map has 64 or fewer distinct values.
-If you're working with full Unicode, you'd need a wider representation (or accept more collisions in the filter).
+The algorithm itself only works with up to 256 distinct values, unicode is not supported.

 • You actually care about microseconds.
 If Levenshtein is 1% of your CPU, none of this matters.
 If it's 90% — like it was for me — every layer of pruning is worth it.